smorzechowski/weho_pop_gen/README.md

 I ran findZX to conduct a synteny analysis between White-eared Honeyeater and Blue-faced Honeyeater and estimate coverage of the short reads I aligned across the genome from one male and one female.
 See the R scripts `classify_contigs_cyan_synteny_hap1.R`, `classify_contigs_cyan_cynteny_hap2.R` and `classify_contigs_tgut_synteny_primary.R` in files.

-Here is an example of how I used the findZX output to find contigs in the White-eared Honeyeater genome that were homologous to the neo-Z (`scaffold_2`) of the Blue-faced Honeyeater genome.
+Here is an example of how I used the findZX output to find contigs in the White-eared Honeyeater genome that were homologous to the neo-Z (`scaffold_2`) of the Blue-faced Honeyeater genome:

 ```
 setwd("~/PhD research/Neo sex chromosome/WEHE pop gen chapter/WEHE assembly/findZX/Nesoptilotis_hap2")